-Common Korean Mistakes Beginners Make (And What They Actually Reveal About the Language)
+Common Korean Mistakes Beginners Make - And Why They Keep Happening

 Every Korean teacher has a collection of stories.
-Moments that are equal parts endearing and alarming — where a student's Korean was technically impressive and socially catastrophic at the same time.
-Where the gap between what they meant and what they said was wide enough to drive a truck through.
+Moments where a student's Korean was actually pretty good — and also kind of a disaster at the same time.
+The gap between what they meant and what came out was sometimes pretty huge.

 I've been collecting these stories for years.
 And the thing that strikes me most isn't that learners make mistakes — of course they do, everyone does — it's which mistakes they make and why.
-The patterns are remarkably consistent across nationalities, backgrounds, and learning styles.
+The same mistakes come up again and again, no matter where someone is from.

 A friendly female Korean teacher smiles while leading a discussion with a diverse group of students in a bright classroom.
 The blackboard behind her lists examples of common beginner mistakes in Korean, such as the incorrect use of slang ('존나' vs '정말') and native vs Sino-Korean number systems (시간, 돈).
 Students are taking notes, and an iPad on the table displays the title "Korean Classroom Stories.